SecureStackCo/Essential8-SDLC/README.md

 * [Multi-Factor Authentication](#mfa)
 * [Regular Backups](#backups)

 The E8 helps with securing standard enterprise setups.
 But software development is anything but standard.
-We at SafeStack believe the underlying principles can be adapted to software development.
+We at SecureStack believe the underlying principles can be adapted to software development.
 This document will help introduce SSDLC concepts for each control.

 ## Background